Heat content for Gaussian processes: small-time asymptotic analysis: The short-time behavior of the regular heat content

 \section{The short-time behavior of the regular heat content}

 We first derive the asymptotic behavior of the \textit{regular} heat content for general Gaussian processes.
-Simply put, the amount of heat loss from the domain $D$ behaves like the standard deviation function $\sqrt{R_t}$ in small time.
+In short, the amount of heat loss from the domain $D$ behaves like the standard deviation function $\sqrt{R_t}$ in small time.
 Note that the result below immediately reduces to \eqref{0032} if $X$ is taken to be a Brownian motion $W$ with $\E[e^{-i\langle \xi, W_t\rangle}]=e^{-t|\xi|^2}$.
+Also recall that if $D=(a,b)$ in $\R$, then $|D|=b-a$ and $|\partial D|=2$.

-\begin{theorem} Let $D=(a,b)$ be a non-empty, bounded interval in $\R$ or a non-empty, bounded, connected $C^{1,1}$ open set in $\R^d$ with $d\ge 2$.
+\begin{theorem} Let $D$ be a non-empty, bounded interval in $\R$ or a non-empty, bounded, connected $C^{1,1}$ open set in $\R^d$ with $d\ge 2$.
 Let $X=(X_t)_{t\in [0,1]}$ be a stochastic process in $\R^d$ whose components are i.i.d.\ zero-mean Gaussian processes with c\`adl\`ag paths starting at the origin and common variance function $R_t$ under the probability measure $\P=\P_0$ such that $X_t$ is non-degenerate for all $t\in (0,1]$.
 Then

 \end{theorem}